d-uzlov/k8s-homelab/docs/k8s/kubeadm-4-maintenance.md

 kubeadm version

+# `kubeadm upgrade plan` may fail immediately after kubelet upgrade, wait a bit if this happens

 # === choose one node of the cluster ===
 # this node must have the /etc/kubernetes/admin.conf file
 # study the upgrade plan manually
 sudo kubeadm upgrade plan
 # choose a version offered by the upgrade plan
-sudo kubeadm upgrade apply v1.30.8
+sudo kubeadm upgrade apply v1.32.0
 # if you disabled kube-proxy for your CNI, you need to re-disable it again after the upgrade

 # === on all other nodes ===